AnsonYua/cardGameMobile/designRef/doc/slotdisplayRequirement.md

-6.when slot card is clicked (my slot card , not opponent slot card).it will check if opponent slot have unit. if have unit it will show attack Unit,attack Shield and Cancel Button(no end turn button). if dont have unit , it will only show attach Shield and Cancel Button(no end turn button). when click cancel it will deselect the card and show back the End Turn Button. when me placeholder for attack unit and attack shield.when click on attack unit button , it will get all opponent slot unit and display a EffectTargetDialog.when a slot unit is choosen curl 'http://localhost:8080/api/game/player/playerAction' \
+6.when slot card is clicked (my slot card , not opponent slot card).it will check if opponent slot have unit. if have unit it will show attack Unit,attack Shield and Cancel Button(no end turn button). if dont have unit , it will only show attack Shield and Cancel Button(no end turn button). when click cancel it will deselect the card and show back the End Turn Button. when me placeholder for attack unit and attack shield.when click on attack unit button , it will get all opponent slot unit and display a EffectTargetDialog.when a slot unit is choosen curl 'http://localhost:8080/api/game/player/playerAction' \
   -H 'Accept: */*' \
   -H 'Accept-Language: zh-TW,zh;q=0.9,en-US;q=0.8,en;q=0.7,zh-CN;q=0.6' \